SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ## attachInterrupt()
 Method for enabling interrupts for a specific block.
 Valid arguments for the third parameters are `RISING`, `FALLING` and `CHANGE`.
-This method isn't available on tinyAVR series, as these parts cannot generate an interrupt from the CCL blocks.
+This method ins't available on tinyAVR 0/1-series, as these parts cannot generate an interrupt from the CCL blocks.

 ##### Usage
 ```c++